OpticBlaze/ss3Gallery/README.md

 ### Known issues
 - Any folder created will be in the root of the assets folder.
 At this momement the gallery does not support nested folders
 - The description field is set to a max of 280 charachters.
-Prettyphoto tennds to crash if there are more charachters
+Prettyphoto tends to crash if there are more charachters